-- A. The design of the private street meets the requirements of this article; - B. Granting approval of the private street would not cause damage, hazard, or nuisance, or other detriment to persons, property, or uses in the vicinity; and - C. The use and location of the private street shall not conflict with the comprehensive plan and/or the regional transportation plan.
+- A. The design of the private street meets the requirements of this article; - B. Granting approval of the private street would not cause damage, hazard, or nuisance, or other detriment to persons, property, or uses in the vicinity; and and/or the regional transportation plan.